 8. Mobile games

 9. Very high talent fee of the artists

 All these and several other factors not listed are legitimate.
 Depending on the socio-economic status, exposure, and interests of an audience member, they all count.
 They also influence each other as well.

-It’s easy to blame Netflix as it is one of the more obvious reasons of decline, but since we’re focusing on Philippine cinema, I’m going to start with the Philippines’ economic state.
+It’s easy to blame Netflix as it is one of the more apparent reasons for the decline, but since we’re focusing on Philippine cinema, I’m going to start with the Philippines’ financial state.
 I’ll talk about Netflix and West Imperialism in another blog post.

 Most of the comments on Erik Matti’s, Quark Henares’, and the shared Fashion Pulis’ posts reasoned the Philippines’ economic stature overwhelmingly.

 In Metro Manila, a movie ticket costs around P220-400, depending on the cinema.
 That would amount to half, equal, or even much less of a typical employee’s daily income.
 Compare it to Netflix at less than 550php per month, with unlimited movies and series.
 Buying popcorn in the cinema is not mandatory, but it’s irresistible especially since the whole movie experience comes with it.

 The people in the lower part of the middle class and the lower class would have to be more creative in deciding what to do on date nights.
 The inflation makes it so that only most of the necessities are given financial priority.
 Watching movies in the theaters is a luxury and why bother?
 Free TV is always around with weekly free movies anyway.

 Another aspect is the endless traffic in Metro Manila.
 It’s a legit factor that makes “Netflix and chill” relatable to millennials in the Philippines.
 With the traffic situation and lack of public vehicles especially during rush hours, not just in Manila but in other main cities like Davao and Cebu, many people would just prefer staying at home during weekends.
 Hence, food delivery services are becoming ubiquitous.